waggle-sensor/node-upload-manager/README.md

-# Node Upload Manager
+# Node Upload Agent

-This service is responsible for uploading the data plugins have staged locally.
+The upload agent is responsible for moving the data plugins have staged locally to beehive.

 The high level architecture looks like: